 photo source: Chicago Reader

 After his discovery, Zahn was quietly selling pieces of the old cheese to locals.
 Then he contacted Ken McNulty, the owner of the Wisconsin Cheese Mart in Milwaukee and asked if he was interested in buying the rest of the cheese.
-The 40 year old cheese eventually sold old and the people who tried it said it was actually delicious.
+The 40 year old cheese eventually sold out and the people who tried it said it was actually delicious.
 Pieces of the remaining 28 year old cheese were put up for sale on Cheese Mart’s website.

 4. Ancient Egyptian Cheese